Taylor-ribeiro/taylor-ribeiro/README.md

 ---

-🚀 *Let’s connect and make a real business impact through data*
+🚀 *Let’s connect to discuss how I can help you build scalable, cost-effective systems*